Carson Mansion

-The Carson Mansion is a large Victorian house located in Old Town, Eureka, California.
+The Carson Mansion is a large Victorian house, constructed from 1884 to 1886 and located in Old Town, Eureka, California.
 Regarded as one of the premier examples of Queen Anne style architecture in the United States, the house is "considered the most grand Victorian home in America."
 It is one of the most written about and photographed Victorian houses in California and possibly also in the United States.

 About

 Originally the home of William Carson, one of Northern California's first major lumber barons, it has been a private club since 1950.
 The house and grounds are not open to the public.
-It currently is owned and occupied by the Ingomar Club.
+It is owned and occupied by the private Ingomar Club.